ArangurenAndres/elections-form-digit-recognition/README.md

 ## The follwoing project consist on a deep learning model developed to extract the handwritten digits contained in the elections forms used by the Colombian government, this documents are open access docs.

+## The model is being developed in order to avoid fraud in the elections given that in last years there is strong evidence of forms and handwritten digits being altered in order to modify the voting records.

 A general overview :

 The model is in current development and the main goal is to develop a reliable model that will eventually allow to extract the following information from the documents: